Goal-Oriented Semantic Communications for 6G Networks: Goal-Oriented Semantic Communication Framework

-In this section, we propose a generic TOSA communication framework incorporating both semantic level and effectiveness level, for typical time critical and non-critical tasks as shown in Fig.~\ref{TOSA_framework_fig}, where the TOSA information, its extraction and recovery methods, and effectiveness level performance metrics are presented in detail.
+In this section, we propose a generic goal-oriented semantic communication framework incorporating both semantic level and effectiveness level as shown in Fig.~\ref{Proposed_framework}, which consists of goal-oriented semantic information, its extraction and recovery methods, and effectiveness-aware performance metrics.
+It is noted that the goal-oriented semantic information is extracted based on the semantics of the raw data and feedback of the task execution effectiveness, which exploits the context of data and its importance to the task.
+In the following, we will illustrate the implementation of task-effectiveness feedback component for each specific task as summarized in Table~\ref{Tasks_summarization}.